remy727/remy727.github.io/_posts/2023-06-08-model-types.md

 end
 ```

+### Policy models
-4. Policy models: These models are used to handle authorization logic, determining what actions a user is allowed to perform on a given resource.
+These models are used to handle authorization logic, determining what actions a user is allowed to perform on a given resource.
 Policy models can be implemented using the pundit gem or by creating plain Ruby classes.

 ```ruby
 # app/policies/post_policy.rb